Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Device Model and Simulation

 Among the many parameters involved, we focus on a subset that mainly governs DQD qubit operations.
-This parameter vector, which forms the basis of our statistical analysis, includes the tunnel coupling (tunneling gap) \(t_c\), the interdot distance \(d\), the interdot barrier height \(h_B\), the disorder-induced energy detuning \(\epsilon\), the average confinement length \(L_x\) and its left–right difference \(\Delta L_x\), and the average vertical electric field \(F_z\) together with its left–right difference \(\Delta F_z\).
+This parameter vector, which forms the basis of our statistical analysis, includes the tunnel coupling $t_c$ (tunneling gap \(2t_c\)), the interdot distance \(d\), the interdot barrier height \(h_B\), the disorder-induced energy detuning \(\epsilon\), the average confinement length \(L_x\) along the axis connecting the two dots and its left–right difference \(\Delta L_x\), and the average vertical electric field \(F_z\) together with its left–right difference \(\Delta F_z\), and the confinement shape ratio $r_D = L_x / L_y$ at dot $D$.